Web addresses: motivate-biodiversity.eu

 III.
 DATA ORGANISATION & EXCHANGE (INTERNALLY, DURING THE PROJECT)

-Data management is jointly organised among all data managers (via email and monthly meetings of the MOTIVATE group).
+Data management is jointly organised among all data managers and WP-curators (via email and monthly meetings of the MOTIVATE group).
 All data will be stored on private computers and/or password-secured cloud storage solutions (from universities, research institutions, or private companies).
-Within each WP, the data managers are responsible for the storage and protection of the respective data subsets.
-Google cloud services will not be used for data storage or the sharing of hyperlinks to cloud-storage solutions.
+Within each WP, the WP-curators are responsible for the storage and protection of the respective data subsets.
+Google cloud services will not be used for the storage or distribution of primary datasets.

 Data consistency and quality are reviewed by multiple data managers.
 Raw EVA and ReSurvey dataare compiled and checked by Ilona Knollová, then sent to Stephan Kambach, who adapts additional taxa harmonizations and checks for potential “doppelgaenger” taxa among consecutive vegetation surveys.
 The resulting harmonized EVA and ReSurvey data are made available to all data managers via the MOTIVATE GitHub repository.
 Within each WP, the respective data managers are responsible for the review and correction of their subsets of EVA and ReSurvey data.
 Recognized data errors and applied corrections will be communicated to Stephan Kambach, who will then update the respective data and hyperlinks in the MOTIVATE GitHub repository.